Social Work

 • Teaching/Education

-Applicants will preferably also have a proven record of experience of engaging directly with Service Users in a professional setting.
-Candidates' experience will be considered individually on application but we would normally expect a minimum of one year's experience – either paid or voluntary – in a setting such as a local authority or a health or social care provider in the private, voluntary or independent sector.
+Applicants must also have a proven record of experience of engaging directly with Service Users in a professional setting.
+Candidates’ experience will be considered individually on application, but we would normally expect a minimum of one year’s experience – either paid or voluntary – in a setting such as a local authority or a health or social care provider in the private, voluntary or independent sector.

 In addition, you must:

-• Complete an OU application form, which will include a personal statement and relevant references (Employer and Academic)
+• Complete an OU application form including a personal statement and satisfactory references

 • Demonstrate that you have appropriate personal and intellectual qualities to train as a social worker